sus111/bookmark-pro/README.md

 ## View live: **https://secure-badlands-98686.herokuapp.com/**

 This app is build in (plain html/css/javascript), compiled with Babel and assembled with webpack.
 It makes use of native technologies wherever possible (no JQuery! and no frameworks), uses html form validation and animated svgs.
+It is using MVC (model, view, controller) architecture.

 ## Prerequisites